venkylad/rock-1/README.md

 # Rockmetric Assignment 1

-## Deployed Link, can have a look at website here
+## Deployed Link, can have a look at website here at https://csb-svc49o.netlify.app/

 ## 1. Clone the website